circuitvalley/mipi_csi_receiver_FPGA/README.md

-# MIPI CSI Receiver on FPGA
+# MIPI CSI-2 Receiver on FPGA

 This Repo contains hardware, Verilog source and USB3.0 Controller C source for generic FPGA CSI receiver.
 No FPGA hardware specific components has been used so can be easily ported to any low cost FPGA.